Michael Alexander (British Army officer): Release

 By 12 April 1945, as American gunfire could be heard in the distance, it became clear that the Allies were near victory.
-At that time, the Nazi head of POW’s Obergruppenführer Gottlob Berger, a general of the Waffen-SS, informed the Prominente that Hitler had specifically requested that they be taken to the mountains where Hitler and some of his inner circle would be making their last stand.
+At that time, the Nazi head of POWs Obergruppenführer Gottlob Berger, a general of the Waffen-SS, informed the Prominente that Hitler had specifically requested that they be taken to the mountains where Hitler and some of his inner circle would be making their last stand.
 At that point, Berger indicated that they would all be killed.
 Berger then informed these influential prisoners that he would not carry out the Fuhrer’s order.
 Instead, he loaded the Prominente into two trucks and had them driven to the Americans.
-At the Nuremberg Trials, Berger claimed a variety of mitigating behaviors for other war crimes; historians appear to not believe his claims aside from the Colditz release, though they do question Berger’s motivation to release relatives of England’s King and Prime Minister as the war was ending.
+At the Nuremberg Trials, Berger claimed a variety of mitigating behaviours for other war crimes; historians appear to not believe his claims aside from the Colditz release, though they do question Berger’s motivation to release relatives of the King and Prime Minister as the war was ending.
 Ultimately the general served 6 years for war crimes.

 Alexander was promoted Captain in 1946 and invalided out of the Army in 1951.